Editor, Bibliography of British and Irish History (BBIH)

 Research and publications

 Simon still retains an interest in film and television history and organised, at the National Film Theatre, programmes on silent British crime and adventures series and “Towards a new Britain” highlighting post-World War II British social drama.
-He is currently involved with the IHR conference, "Going to War, 1939-45: Film and History in Wartime Britain".
+He was also involved with the IHR conference, "Going to War, 1939-45: Film and History in Wartime Britain".

 Simon’s interests include subject indexing schemes and taxonomies; the migration of legacy data, verifying the integrity of such data and authority file controls; user interfaces for online resources; and interoperability with other online resources.